EmmaSteinman/project1/src/threads/lab1doc.md

 > B1: Copy here the declaration of each new or changed `struct` or
 > `struct` member, `global` or `static` variable, `typedef`, or
 > enumeration.
 Document the purpose of each in 25 words or less.

+We did not declare any new `struct` or variables for this exercise.

 > B2: Explain the data structure used to track priority donation.
 Provide a diagram showing nested donation, using Markdown include of a jpeg or png.